SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-radar/data-access.md

 4. Click `Search`.
 5. Select the first image result.
 Note that this is the same image as the one we found with the Earthdata search (you can check the granule IS).
 Feel free to explore the other images the search returned by scrolling through the results.
 6. In the right-hand `Scene Detail` panel, you can read about the metadata of the image, view the image in the image viewer, or download the image.
 Click on the icon that looks like an eye to `Open in Image Viewer`.
 7. *Do not complete this step.
-The data has been downloaded for you.* Click on the `L1 Detected High-Res Dual-Pol (GRD-HD)` product.
+It is the same file you downloaded in the previous exercise.* Click on the `L1 Detected High-Res Dual-Pol (GRD-HD)` product.
 Download the image product file.

 ## Sentinel-1 File Naming
 The file names of Sentinel-1 data products follow a specific naming convention that provides information about the product and the acquisition conditions.
 The format of the Sentinel-1 file names is as follows: